Mumble-SRL/MBAutomationSwift/Readme.md

 #### Location

 `MBLocationTrigger`: If a user enters a location, specified by `latitude`, `longitude` and `radius`.
-This trigger can be activated with a ttime delay defined as the `after` property.
+This trigger can be activated with a day delay defined as the `afterDays` property.
 The location data comes from the [MBAudienceSwift](https://github.com/Mumble-SRL/MBAudienceSwift) SDK.

 #### Tag change